Hou Tian: Surrender to Chen Baxian

 Later that year, Hou Tian was on a campaign under Wang's brother, Wang Sengyin (王僧愔) to attack the Inspector of Guang province, Xiao Bo in the south.
 However, during the campaign, Wang Sengbian was suddenly assassinated by Chen Baxian in a coup.
 Wang Sengyin led his army back towards the capital, but as he did, he secretly planned to seize Hou Tian's forces for himself.
 When Hou discovered his plan, he had Wang and his subordinates arrested first.
 He soon released Wang, allowing him to flee to the Northern Qi.

 Chen installed Xiao Fangzhi as the new emperor, and in 556, the Liang court under him promoted Hou Tian to Minister of Palace with Equal Rank to the Three Excellencies while allowing him to retain his original positions.
 At the time, Hou occupied the central region and possessed a powerful military force.
 Though he outwardly presented himself as a vassal, he had no intention of following the new court due to his past services to Wang Sengbian.

 Meanwhile, the general Wang Lin refused to submit himself to Chen Baxian and took power over the Hunan region.
 He appointed his general Yu Xiaoqing as Prefect of Yuzhang, but because Yuzhang was controlled by Hou Tian, Yu built a separate fortified city in Xinwu County (新吳縣; in present-day Fengxin County, Jiangxi) to confront him.
 Hou led all his troops to confront Yu, leaving the wives and children of his soldiers back in Yuzhang where his cousin, Hou Yun (侯奫) managed affairs in his absence.
 From summer to winter, Hou Tian besieged Yu but was unable to breach through his city.
 He kept himself supplied by harvesting all of Yu's crops.

 Back in Yuzhang, Hou Yun had a falling out with his subordinate, Hou Fang'er (侯方兒), who led his forces to attack him.
 Hou Fang'er seized Hou Tian's concubines, gold and jade before surrendering to Chen Baxian.
-With the lost of his base, Hou Tian's army collapsed.
+With the loss of his base, Hou Tian's army collapsed.
 He quickly returned to Yuzhang, but the inhabitants refused to let him in.
 He then fled to Pengcheng, where he sought refuge with his subordinate, Jiao Sengdu.
 Jiao advised him that they should surrender to the Northern Qi, but Hou believed that Chen Baxian was a magnanimous ruler and would surely forgive him.
 Thus, Hou went to Chen's palace to apologize, and Chen restored him to his title.